salaboy/from-monolith-to-k8s/dagger/README.md

 - `publish-helm` uploads the Helm Chart to a Chart Repository.
 This require you to have the right credentials to connect and push to a Chart repository.

 If you run `go run pipeline.go full` all the tasks will be executed.
 Before being able to run all the tasks you will need to make sure that you have all the pre-requisites set, as for pushing to a Container Registry you will need to provide appropriate credentials.

+You can safely run `go run pipeline.go build` which doesn't require you to set any credentials.

 Now, for development purposes, this is quite convinient, because you can now build your service code in the same way that your CI (Continupis Integration) system will do.
 But you don't want to run in production container images that were created in your developer's laptop right?
 The next section shows a simple setup of running Dagger pipelines remotely inside a Kubernetes Cluster.